 While many consider the most important aspect of accessibility to be web sites, actually one of the most important areas is the everyday documents we distribute to students (e.g., MSword documents, PowerPoint slides, Excel spreadsheets, PDF documents).

-MS Word in Spartan 365 has Accessibility Checker built in — always use it!
+MS Word and MS PowerPoint in Spartan 365 has Accessibility Checker built in — always use it!
+Check out Make your content accessible to everyone with the Accessibility Checker for Office 365.

 Basics of Web Accessibility